ucsb-cs16/f19/_lectures/lect14.md

 # Topics
+* Practice with small single-linked list
+* Intro to double-linked lists (define the types we will be working with in the upcoming classes LinkedList, Node)
+* Basic operations on double-linked lists: insert, delete, and iterating through the linked list
 * Problems with dynamic memory: memory leaks and dangling pointers
 * Dynamic memory pitfalls: memory leaks (how to avoid and detect (valgrind))
-* Intro to gdb
-* Practice with small linked list
+* Detecting memory errors: Use valgrind

-* To run your code in valgrind use the following command:
+- To run your code in valgrind use the following command:

 ```
 valgrind --leak-check=full <name of your executable>
 ```

-* Intro to double-linked lists (define the types we will be working with in the upcoming classes LinkedList, Node)
-* Basic operations on double-linked lists: insert, delete, and iterating through the linked list